howtowhale/dvm/README.md

     dvm ls-remote

-To restore your PATH, you can deactivate it.
+To restore your PATH, you can deactivate it:

     dvm deactivate